spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

   .. image:: /static/3/advanced_raster_analysis/images/08.png
     :align: center

-9. All the three remaining layers are in the same CRS.
+9. All the three remaining layers are now in the same CRS.
 We can switch the project CRS to the CRS of the layers now.
 Right click on any clipped layer and choose :menuselection:`Layer CRS --> Set Project CRS from Layer`.

   .. image:: /static/3/advanced_raster_analysis/images/09.png
     :align: center